 - The Fire Action Notice, posted on the walls throughout the buildings, intended to ensure your safety in the event of a fire alarm, - The First Aid Action Notice, again posted on the walls.
-You can get first aid by phoning 0141 848 3505 and. - The Smoke Free Protocol, which means that staff, students and visitors are not allowed to smoke or use e-cigarettes or other electronic nicotine dispensers anywhere within the University Campuses, including all University grounds, buildings (including Residence bedrooms and common areas) and vehicles. - Students are invited to download the SafeZone App that automatically shares your location on campus in certain situations; Emergency Alert, First Aid Alert, or certain Covid-19 related issues.
+You can get first aid at any of our Scottish campuses by phoning 0141 848 3333 from any external/mobile phone, then select the relevant campus from the options (1 for Paisley, 2 for Ayr, 3 for Lanarkshire or 4 for Dumfries).
+At our London campus you can call 07976761379 (for Import Building) and 07442818775 (for Export Building) or 0141 848 3047 for the main reception. - The Smoke Free Protocol, which means that staff, students and visitors are not allowed to smoke or use e-cigarettes or other electronic nicotine dispensers anywhere within the University Campuses, including all University grounds, buildings (including Residence bedrooms and common areas) and vehicles. - Students are invited to download the SafeZone App that automatically shares your location on campus in certain situations; Emergency Alert, First Aid Alert, or certain Covid-19 related issues.